 For half day trips from Hobart, we recommend no more than 1.5 hours of driving, round trip.
 So what cool destinations can you get to, in 1.5 hours return from Hobart, to make a fun day trip?

-Our top list of destinations are:
+Our top list of destinations for half day trips are:

 – A roadtrip along ‘The Channel’ – from Kingston Beach through Margate, Oyster Bay and even down to Flowerpot depending on your time constraints